ngpinjie/sap-dox-extractor/README.md

 # SAP Document Information Extraction Automation

 This repository automates the extraction of information from PDF documents using SAP's Document Information Extraction (DOX) service.
-The script uploads PDF files from a folder, sends them to the SAP DOX service, and retrieves structured data.
+The script uploads PDF files from a folder, sends them to the SAP DOX service, and retrieves structured data

 ## Features